finbourne/lusid-sdk-python/sdk/docs/InstrumentEventTypesApi.md

 # **list_transaction_template_specifications**
 > PagedResourceListOfTransactionTemplateSpecification list_transaction_template_specifications(as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by)

-[EXPERIMENTAL] ListTransactionTemplateSpecifications: List Transaction Template Specifications.
+[EARLY ACCESS] ListTransactionTemplateSpecifications: List Transaction Template Specifications.

 Retrieves all transaction template specifications.